Richard Armstrong (missionary): Nuku Hiva and Hawaii

 The Armstrongs were reassigned to the Island of Maui, where the infant William Nevins died March 17, 1835, in Lahaina.
-Their second son had been born two days before on March 15, and he was given the name of his brother William Nevins.
+Their second son had been born two days before, on March 15, and was given the name of his brother, William Nevins.
 In July of that year, the Armstrongs were assigned to Wailuku.
 Three more children were born during this assignment.
 Mary Jane was born June 2, 1836, in Honolulu.
 Two sons were born in Wailuku, Richard Baxter on August 15, 1837, and Samuel Chapman on January 30, 1839.
 During his assignment on Maui, Armstrong established churches at Waihee, Wailuku, Ulupalakua, and at Haiku, where he also became an 1858 founder of Haiku Sugar Company on land he owned.

 In 1840, Armstrong was appointed Kahu (shepherd) of Kawaiahaʻo Church to replace Hiram Bingham I. On August 26, 1854, he was licensed to perform marriages in Hawaii.
 Armstrong officiated at the June 19, 1856, wedding of Emma Rooke and Alexander Liholiho in Kawaiahaʻo Church.
 Additionally, Armstrong served on the government Privy council and the House of Nobles.